\'Etale duality for constructible sheaves on arithmetic schemes: The case where is invertible on the scheme

 \subsection{General case}

 We prove Theorem \ref{prop:appA} in the case that $Z$ is not regular.
 Take the normalization $f:T \ra Z$.
-Note that $T$ is regular and semi-local and that $\nu$ is finite by the excellence of $Z$.
-The composite morphism $T \to Z \hra X$ is finite (hence projective by \cite{ega2} 6.1.11), and factors as $T \hra \P^d_X \ra X$ for some integer $d \ge 1$.
+Put $\varSigma:=f^{-1}(x) \subset T$ with the reduced subscheme structure, which is the set of all closed points on $T$ by the assumption \eqref{eq-local-ell}.
+Note that $T$ is regular and that $f$ is finite by the excellence of $Z$.
+Since a finite morphism is projective (\cite{ega2} 6.1.11), the map $T \ra X$ factors as $T \hra \P^d_X \ra X$ for some integer $d \ge 1$.
 Let $\iota_y$ be the composite map $y \hra T \hra \P^d_X$.
-Put $\varSigma:=f^{-1}(x) \subset T$ with reduced subscheme structure, which consists of closed points on $T$.
 There is a commutative diagram of schemes